-The Arbutus unedo tree is a superb shrub that is well-known thanks to its beautiful red fruits that look like strawberries – and they’re edible, too!
+Arbutus unedo is appreciated for its beautiful red fruits that look like strawberries.

 A summary of A. unedo key facts

 Height – 6 ½ to 16 feet (2 to 5 meters)

 Foliage: evergreen – Flowering: early autumn – Harvest: autumn a year later

 Planting, care, and pruning are key to making sure your Strawberry tree will thrive and produce many flowers and edible berries!

 Fall is the best season to plant your Arbutus unedo tree but you can still plant it without dire consequence until spring, as long as you are able to avoid frost spells.

 When planting in spring, provide for adequate watering after the planting.

 - A. unedo prefers locations with high exposure to sunlight.

 - All types of soil will do, but it’s better if it drains well.